How Money Can Make More Money

 By purchasing shares of a company, you’re entitled to receive a portion of the company’s earnings, known as cash dividends.

-Dividends are known to provide better returns compared to interest earnings from bonds, but at a higher risk as the rates of return depend on the company’s performance.
+Dividends are known to provide better returns compared to interest earnings from bonds.
+However, they come with higher risk as the rates of return depend on the company’s performance.

 The dividend payout depends on the company management’s discretion, which is usually influenced by the company’s performance.